 Arbitrary cuts can be specified as well as various scale choices.
 Any currently available parton distribution function (PDF) set can be used through the LHAPDF library.
 In addition, CTEQ6L1 for LO and CT10 for NLO calculations, as well as MRST2004qed and MSTW2008, are hard-wired into the code.
 For most processes implemented at leading order the program is capable of generating event files in the Les Houches Accord (LHA) and the HepMC format.
 When working in the MSSM, the SUSY parameters can be input via a standard SLHA file.

-This manual supersedes the previous versions [1, 2] released with VBFNLO VER-SION 2.0 and VERSION 2.5.0.
-The following additional processes have been included to NLO QCD accuracy:
+This manual supersedes the previous versions [1-3] released with VBFNLO VER-SION 2.0, VERSION 2.5.0 and VERSION 2.6.0.